France: Police and protesters clash in massive strike over Macron's pension reform | DW | 05.12.2019

 Following numerous injuries and outcry from the left-wing CGT trade union and the French Human Rights League, top French legal authority Council of State (Conseil d'Etat) refused on February 1 ban police from using the "sub-lethal" Defense Ball Launchers (LBDs) .
 The court said the risk of violence at the demonstrations made it "necessary to allow security forces to use these weapons."

-The French leader wants to set the tone for the second half of his mandate, as he plans to announce more difficult reforms in the coming months.
+The French leader wants to set the tone for the second half of his term, as he plans to announce more difficult reforms in the coming months.

 "What we've got to do is shut the economy down," Christian Grolier, a senior official from the hard-left Force Ouvriere union, told Reuters news agency.
 "People are spoiling for a fight."